AmishaSharma05/selp/README.md

-# Sahayak
+# SELP
-Be your own SAHAYAK
+Self + Help = SELP

-* 'SAHAYAK(1).pptx' is the presentation file of our project.
+* 'SELP.pptx' is the presentation file of our project.

 * DEPRESSION26 is the python file which contains ML model that we have created to predict mental health condition.

-* Sahayak_1, SAHAYAK_2, SAHAYAK_3 are code for setting up the mobile application.
+* SELP_1, SELP_2, Selp_3 are code for setting up the mobile application.